 Peanut chutney or groundnut chutney made in andhra style to accompany idli, dosa & uttapam.
 Groundnut is just another term for peanut.
-This protein rich peanut chutney is made regularly at home for breakfast just like in most Andhraites homes.
-This is made without coconut and is thick, creamy and tastes delicious.
-Roasted urad dal adds a great flavor, so do not skip it.
+This protein rich peanut chutney is made regularly at home for breakfast just like in most Telugu speaking homes.
+It is made without coconut and is thick, creamy and tastes delicious.

 To make this palli chutney, peanuts and other ingredients can be roasted in the night and kept ready for the next morning.
 But once made it is best to consume within 2 hours.The taste diminishes after 2 hours.

 Tips to make peanut chutney

 - Always choose good quality peanuts and avoid rancid peanuts.
 Do check the peanuts before roasting them.

 - Traditionally green chilies are used but you can also use red chillies.

 - Ingredients like garlic, curry leaves and urad dal are used to enhance the flavor of peanut chutney.
 However you can skip curry leaves and urad dal.